Banknotes of the Japanese yen: 2004

+For table standards, see the banknote specification table.

+The suspension of issuance of new Series E banknotes will be confirmed later.

 Reiwa era

 2024

 On April 9, 2019, Finance Minister Tarō Asō announced new designs for the ¥1000, ¥5000, and ¥10,000 notes, for use beginning on July 3, 2024.
 The ¥1000 bill features Kitasato Shibasaburō and The Great Wave off Kanagawa, the ¥5000 bill features Tsuda Umeko and wisteria flowers, and the ¥10,000 bill features Shibusawa Eiichi and Tokyo Station.
 This is the first series of banknotes that feature English text, with the words "Bank of Japan" in the front.

 The 2024 series started the printing process from 2021 to 2024.